-6.14.11 Bit counter
+6.14.13 Bit counter

-The RADIO implements a simple counter that can be configured to generate an event after a specific number of bits have been transmitted or received.
+Radio implements a simple counter that can be configured to generate an event after a specific number of bits have been transmitted or received.

-By using shortcuts, this counter can be started from different events generated by the RADIO and count relative to these.
+By using shortcuts, this counter can be started from different events generated by the radio and hence count relative to these.

 The bit counter is started by triggering the BCSTART task, and stopped by triggering the BCSTOP task.
 A BCMATCH event will be generated when the bit counter has counted the number of bits specified in the BCC register.
 The bit counter will continue to count bits until the DISABLED event is generated or until the BCSTOP task is triggered.
-After a BCMATCH event, the CPU can reconfigure the BCC value for new BCMATCH events within the same packet.
+The CPU can therefore, after a BCMATCH event, reconfigure the BCC value for new BCMATCH events within the same packet.

-The bit counter can only be started after the RADIO has received the ADDRESS event.
+The bit counter can only be started after the radio has received the ADDRESS event.

-The bit counter will stop and reset on either the BCSTOP, STOP, or DISABLE task, or the END event.
+The bit counter will stop and reset on BCSTOP, STOP, END and DISABLE tasks.

-The following figure shows how the bit counter can be used to generate a BCMATCH event in the beginning of the packet payload, and again generate a second BCMATCH event after sending 2 bytes (16 bits) of the payload.
+The figure below illustrates how the bit counter can be used to generate a BCMATCH event in the beginning of the packet payload, and again generate a second BCMATCH event after sending 2 bytes (16 bits) of the payload.

-Figure 73: Bit counter example
+Figure 72: Bit counter example